jonathan-farah/zTrip/README.md

 # zTrip
 Bob_the_builderthon

-Our goal is to get a website that can scrape the internet and make a website that will show all opprortunities for students to travel at a discounted price.
+Our goal is to get a website that can scrape the internet to find discounts on travel tickets.
+We plan on making a website that will show all opportunities for students to grab some discounts.